Ron254coder/roncad-webviewer-/README.md

 # RonCAD

-**RonCAD** is an Android app for architectural and engineering design.
+**RonCAD** is an Android app for architectural and engineering designs.
 It enables users to draw simple shapes (rectangles, circles, and lines), view a sample design image, enter designer details, select design categories, and save/load their designs.

 ---